 - All residents must have meningitis, mumps, measles, and rubella vaccinations in order to occupy housing.
 You will not be allowed to move in until you have provided certified proof validated by Eastern's Health Services Office. - Students who are transported to a medical facility due to alcohol or drug use, or for mental health reasons are required to meet with the Dean of Students the next business day.
-When a student is transported, University staff may notify the person the student listed as the emergency contact. - The University may cancel this contract with the student at any time for violation of University policies governing student conduct, regulations governing residence halls, for health or community reasons, or for failure to satisfy any conditions contained herein. - Cancellation of the contract will result in the loss of campus residence privileges.
+When a student is transported, University staff may notify the person the student listed as the emergency contact.
+Housing staff collects student cell phone numbers to reach out via phone and text to assist students in addressing concerns. - The University may cancel this contract with the student at any time for violation of University policies governing student conduct, regulations governing residence halls, for health or community reasons, or for failure to satisfy any conditions contained herein. - Cancellation of the contract will result in the loss of campus residence privileges.
 When a student withdraws from the University, this contract is automatically terminated except for financial obligations. - A housing deposit is due by established deadlines and a housing application must be submitted in order to receive and/or select a housing assignment. - Eastern will not accommodate a room/roommate change request based on an individual's race, color, ethnicity,

-- religious creed, national origin, gender, age, sexual orientation, disability or any other protected status established by law. - E-mail is the department's primary mode of communication on housing related matters.
-All residents must maintain an Eastern e-mail account and check it regularly. - Housing deposits are non-refundable per Connecticut State University System Board of Regents policy.
+- religious creed, national origin, gender, age, sexual orientation, disability or any other protected status established by law. - Email is the department's primary mode of communication on housing related matters.
+All residents must maintain an Eastern email account and check it regularly. - Housing deposits are non-refundable per Connecticut State University System Board of Regents policy.
 Housing is not guaranteed. - Students participating in 21 and older and/or theme housing agree to the terms of those supplemental agreements. - Students who withdraw from the university and whose withdrawal date is backdated will be billed the daily rate for the days the student lived on campus.